 How to make a Christmas tree shelf

-When all my shelf was all put together I wanted to add a board to the back to stop the ornaments from falling out the back.
-For the backing, I used a thin piece of MDF.
-I put the shelf on top of the MDF and used a pencil to trace the outline of the shelf.
-I used a jigsaw to cut out the MDF.
-To attach the back to the shelf I used wood glue and secured it with a nail gun so I could carry on.
+Once the shelf was fully assembled, I decided to add a backing to prevent ornaments from falling out.
+For this, I used a thin piece of MDF.
+I placed the shelf on top of the MDF and traced its outline with a pencil.
+Then, I used a jigsaw to cut the MDF to size.
+To attach the backing, I applied wood glue and secured it with a nail gun, allowing me to continue working without delay.

-To see more great projects for Christmas check out these Unicorn spit baubles and this great Santa stop her sign.
+To see more great projects for Christmas check out these Unicorn spit baubles and this great Santa stop here sign.

 A closer look at the decorations